odota/core/README.md

 * Create .env file with required config values in KEY=VALUE format (see config.js for a full listing of options) `cp .env_example .env`
   * `STEAM_API_KEY` You need this in order to access the Steam Web API.
   * `STEAM_USER, STEAM_PASS` The retriever requires a Steam account in order to fetch replay salts.
 We recommend creating a new account for this purpose (you won't be able to log into the account while the retriever is using it).
 If you don't care about getting replay salts/downloading replays then you can skip this step.
-* Start a new container running the image, and map your local directory into the container: `sudo docker run -e -v $(pwd):/usr/src/yasp -d --name yasp --net=host yasp/yasp:latest`
+* Start a new container running the image, and map your local directory into the container: `sudo docker run -v $(pwd):/usr/src/yasp -d --name yasp --net=host yasp/yasp:latest`
 * Start the external dependencies in separate containers.
   * `sudo docker run -d --name postgres --net=host postgres:latest`
   * `sudo docker run -d --name redis --net=host redis:latest`